 - 1. Anesthetic services, when performed by a licensed anesthesiologist or certified registered nurse anesthetist in connection with a surgical procedure. - a.
 This includes the administration of general anesthesia by a licensed anesthesiologist or anesthetist for dental procedures performed on a covered person who: - i.
 Is a child under the age of six (6) who is determined by a licensed dentist in conjunction with a licensed physician to have a dental condition of significant dental complexity which requires certain dental procedures to be performed in a surgical daycare facility or hospital setting; or - ii.
 Is a person who has exceptional medical circumstances or a developmental disability as determined by a licensed physician which place the person at serious risk. - 2.
 Assistant surgeon's expenses. - 3.
-Breast augmentation surgery (mammoplasty) and mastectomy, includisng hormone therapy, for the treatment of gender identity disorders.
+Breast augmentation surgery (mammoplasty) and mastectomy, including hormone therapy, for the treatment of gender identity disorders.
 For you to receive this coverage, the DSGHP covered provider must send the verification to DSGHP Claim Administrator indicating that you are eligible for these covered services.
 Contact the DSGHP office for questions about how to receive these benefits.
 No benefits are provided for services and procedures that are considered to be cosmetic services.
 For example, cosmetic services that may be used to make a person look more feminine include (but are not limited) to, procedures such as plastic surgery of the nose, facelift, lip enhancement, facial bone reduction, plastic surgery of the eyelids, liposuction of the waist, reduction of the thyroid cartilage, hair removal, hair transplants, and surgery of the larynx including shortening of the vocal cords.
-Cosmetic services that may be used to make a person look more masculine include (but are not limited to) procedures such as chin implants, nose implants, and lip reductions.
+Cosmetic services that may be used to make a person look more masculine include (but are not limited to) procedures such as plastic surgery of such as person look more masculine include (but are not limited) to are not limited to be cosmetic services that may be used to make a person look more masculine include (but are not limited) to are not limited to be cosmetic services that may be used to make a person look more masculine include (but are not limited to) procedures such as chin implants, nose implants, and lip reductions.